 Representative McGrady served on 11 committees in the House during his second term in the legislature: Agriculture; Education Appropriations (Vice-Chairman); Environment (Vice-Chairman); Ethics; Government; Judiciary (Vice-Chairman); Transportation; the Joint Legislative Education Oversight Committee; the Environmental Review Commission; the Joint Legislative Transportation Oversight Committee; and the Joint Legislative Workforce Development System Reform Oversight Committee.

 “I’m still not sure how exactly I’ve become the beer specialist at the General Assembly,” said Representative McGrady.”
-But I now sense some appreciation by my 24-year old son, Steve, for the work I do.”
+But I now sense some appreciation by my 27-year old son, Steve, for the work I do.”
+Cheers to that.

 Representative McGrady is very well-respected in Raleigh and he has an excellent reputation — not only across the state, but the entire southeast region — for his wide-ranging command of a diverse and complex set of issues.
 A former House colleague called him “one of the smartest and most capable legislators in the entire General Assembly.”

-Chuck and his wife Jean have two grown children.
+Chuck and his beloved wife Jean have two grown children.

 Checks may also be made payable to the